 I think you rejected this issue far too prematurely.
 Do you guys even know the purpose of dialog?

-#6 Updated by Thomas Sawyer over 2 years ago
+#6 Updated by Thomas Sawyer almost 3 years ago

 @charliesome Actually, that's exactly what my proposal attempts to address.
 You don't always have a choice in what type of object you receive, but you want it to become a string.
 Consider a DSL like Rake's.
 One could use: